Mugna46/DSS_project/doc/report_DSS.typ

 #v(1em)
 The sample requests a large number of dangerous permissions (see @permission_fakebank red triangles).
 In particular free access to SMS messages, phone calls, and the ability to read the user's contacts.
 #linebreak()
-The set of permission hints the application could sen confidential information to a remote server.
+The set of permission hints the application could send confidential information to a remote server.
 #linebreak()
 Moreover it can write, send and read SMS messages.
 This could potentially allow to bypass the two-factor authentication system used by banks.
 #v(1em)